 Laurence Bray specializes in engineering education and has expertise in the fundamentals of neuroscience using computational, experimental, and behavioral approaches.
 Bray collaborates with clinicians at Fairfax INOVA Health System on a variety of educational and research initiatives.

 Shani Ross is an instructional faculty in the department whose interests are in neural modulation, neural interfaces, and undergraduate education.
-Ross has a collaboration with Mason's Department of Global and Community Health.
+Ross collaborates with Mason's Department of Global and Community Health.